How To Edit Your WordPress User Profile

 6 – Name > Username

-The username cannot be changed in the User Profile section.
+You cannot change a username in the User Profile area.

 You can, however, change your username if you know how to edit your WP database.

-You can also change the username from your WP Dashboard using an easier method that requires no messing with code or modifying your site’s database.
+You can also change the username inside the WordPress Admin area using a simpler method that requires no messing with code or modifying your WP database.

-For a tutorial that explains you how to do this, go here:
+We have created a tutorial that shows you how to do this here:

 6 – Name > First Name / Last Name

-Just enter a first name and last name into the text fields …
+Just enter your first name and last name into the name fields …

 7 – Name > Nickname / Display Name Publicly As

-If you want to display a different author name than the one you originally registered for your WordPress site in your posts, you can change the Nickname (required) field and select another nickname from the Display name publicly as drop down menu …
+If you want a different author name than the one you originally registered for your site or blog to display in your posts, you can change the Nickname (required) field and select your new nickname from the Display name publicly as drop down menu …

 You can add multiple nicknames in your profile section.

-Once you change the nickname, all your posts, comments, etc. will appear with your new nickname, instead of the name that you originally installed WordPress with.
+If you select a new nickname, all your posts, comments, etc. will appear with this new nickname, instead of the one that you originally installed WordPress with.

 Profile > Contact Info